SoftwareAG/sagdevops-cc-docker-builder/README.md

 this Integration Server runtime instance is automatialy discovered and registred within Command Central managed landscape.

-> You may need to click refresh icon to speed up the auto-update process

-You can view its status, monitoring KPIs, logs, configuration, fix levels, etc.
-Everything you can do with Integration Server running on a VM.
+Within Command Central Web UI you can:

+* View Integration Server container runtime status and monitoring KPIs
+* View and dowload logs
+* Administer triggers
+* View configuration

+Using Command Central API and CLI:

-You can even run simple smoke tests against managed containers using Command Central API to verify successful setup:
+* You can run simple smoke tests to verify successful setup.
+See 'test' container command in docker-compose.yml for details.

 ```bash
 docker-compose run --rm test
 ```

-> See 'test' container command in docker-compose.yml for details.

 Congratulations!